 It’s a Neat Concept

 I like the amazing simplicity of T-Minus 30.
 The graphics are out of control, but they’re not bad either.
 The UI is simple, crisp, and clean without any unnecessary complexity.
 After one game, I felt ready for another, because it almost has an arcade-like feel to its quickness.
 30 Minutes is honestly as much as I can usually handle of a standalone game session.
 Occasionally, I sink hours into a game that has a lot of bells and whistles, but 30 minutes is a good casual time that you can fit into your day in a convenient way.
-Although additionally, I’ll add this last note on this here: you can fast forward too!
+Although additionally, I’ll add this last note here: you can fast forward too!

 This is a nice game.
 Even though it is simplistic, it is enjoyable to play and has a lot of replay value.
 So many people are looking for games to Twitch lately, that I’d put this in the suggestion box.
 Not only is it fun to play, but I’ve been watching the Steam page with videos of gameplay the whole time I’ve been righting this, and it’s very interesting.